"WATCHING THE WEATHER TO PROTECT LIFE AND PROPERTY"

 Sea conditions:

-Moderate to quite rough with wave heights between 1.5 and 2.5 meters (4 and 8 feet).
-Above normal, wind driven waves continue to affect the northern and eastern coastal sections of the island, while northeasterly swells continue to produce breakers reaching up to 2.5 meters (8 feet), particularly along the north and east coasts.
-As a result, a cautionary statement (Code Yellow) for rough seas is in force.
+Moderate to quite rough with wave heights ranging from 1.5 and 2.5 meters (4 and 8 feet).
+The highest wind-generated waves combined with incoming northeasterly swells are expected over the northern and eastern exposed coastal and open waters.
+For this reason, a cautionary statement for rough seas (Code Yellow) remains in effect.
 Mariners are urged to proceed with caution and swimmers are advised to remain vigilant and avoid venturing far from the shoreline.

 Special features: